-One Of Australia’s Most Influential Golf Clubs
+One of Australia’s Most Influential Golf Clubs

 One of Australia’s most influential golf clubs began with an assembly of ‘golf mad cranks’ at the home of Marrickville Doctor Charles Adam Patrick in 1897.
-Now, more than a century later, it is a club with a host of traditions, the third-oldest in Sydney, and unique in that it has existed at three different sites.
+Now, more than a century later, it is a club with a host of traditions, the third-oldest in Sydney, and rare in that it has existed at three different sites.

 Under its original name of Marrickville Golf Club, it was a 12-hole course amid what were then the estates and grand homes that dotted the hills of Tempe.
 One of these was the notorious ‘cliff hole’, which required a lofted iron shot to carry up the rocky face of a 15-metre cliff.